divonlan/genozip/docs/developer.rst

           |

+.. option:: --show-ref-alts  ZUC.
+Show the details of the file contigs that are mapped to a different contig name in the reference (eg '22' -> 'chr22').

+          |

 .. option:: --show-ref-contigs  ZUC.
 Show the details of the reference contigs.

           |

-.. option:: --show-ref-alts  ZUC.
-Show the details of the file contigs that are mapped to a different contig name in the reference (eg '22' -> 'chr22').
+.. option:: --show-chain-contigs  Z. Show the details of the chain file contigs.
+Used in combination with --chain.

+          |

+.. option:: --show-kraken  C. Show inclusion or exclusion of lines.
+Used in combination with --taxid.

           |